LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

-The text encoding used in a source file may be declared using the :ref:`directives_encoding_1` directive when running Logtalk with back-end Prolog compilers that support multiple encodings (check the :ref:`encoding_directive <flag_encoding_directive>` flag in the adapter file of your Prolog compiler).
+The text encoding used in a source file may be declared using the :ref:`directives_encoding_1` directive when running Logtalk with backend Prolog compilers that support multiple encodings (check the :ref:`encoding_directive <flag_encoding_directive>` flag in the adapter file of your Prolog compiler).